python/cpython/Doc/library/asyncio-eventloop.rst

    The socket *sock* must be non-blocking.

-   Raise :exc:`NotImplementedError` if the system does not support *sendfile* syscall.
+   Raise :exc:`RuntimeError` if the system does not support *sendfile* syscall.

    .. versionadded:: 3.7